Custom Orthotics

 Most extended health insurance plans cover custom orthotics as a paramedical or biomechanical device benefit, often once every 1–2 years and usually with a physician or chiropractor’s prescription.
 Coverage varies — call your insurer or check your plan summary before the appointment.
 We’ll provide all the prescription paperwork needed for a claim.

-ICBC may cover orthotics as part of a motor vehicle accident recovery plan when there’s a documented biomechanical contribution to ongoing symptoms.
+ICBC may cover orthotics under an active claim when there’s a documented biomechanical contribution to ongoing symptoms.

 What about results?